If you were struggling to put food on the table for you or your family, it’s likely that other household essentials would also be hard to come by.

 Toilet paper

-Many of us experienced some worry, wondering if we will find toilet paper at the shops when panic buying emptied our supermarket shelves.
-But, unfortunately, for people doing it tough right now, this can be a daily stress running through their minds.
-In 2020, Foodbank was able to provide a whopping 1.2 million loo rolls for struggling families and individuals.
+Many of us experienced some worry, wondering if we would find toilet paper when panic buying emptied our supermarket shelves.
+But unfortunately, for people doing it tough right now, it can be a daily stress of how they will afford essentials like toilet paper.

 Our partners